Global phase diagram of two-dimensional dirty hyperbolic Dirac liquids

-\emph{Summary and discussions}.~To summarize, based on strong numerical evidence we argue that massless Dirac fermions living on a negatively curved space, resulting from the prototypical NN-TBM on 2D $\{ 10, 3\}$ hyperbolic lattices, are stable against sufficiently weak disorder.
-However, at moderate disorder the system undergoes a continuous QPT into a diffusive metallic phase, which ultimately encounters a transition into an Anderson insulator at even stronger disorder.
-As such systems belong to the orthogonal class, these findings present concrete counterexamples to traditional wisdom, which, however, applies to 2D Euclidean systems such as dirty honeycomb lattices, where the fermionic degrees of freedom always exist in the Anderson localized phase.
+\emph{Summary and discussions}.~To summarize, based on numerical evidence we argue that massless Dirac fermions living on a negatively curved space, resulting from the prototypical NN-TBM on 2D $\{ 10, 3\}$ hyperbolic lattices with OBC, are stable against sufficiently weak disorder.
+However, at moderate disorder the system undergoes a continuous QPT into a diffusive metallic phase, which ultimately encounters yet another QPT into an Anderson insulator at even stronger disorder.
+As such systems belong to the orthogonal class, these findings are counterexamples to traditional wisdom applicable to 2D Euclidean systems such as dirty honeycomb lattices, where the system always exists in the Anderson localized phase.
 Thus, the background constant negative spatial curvature can safely be solely credited for the observed quantum peculiarities in dirty hyperbolic Dirac fluids.
-Even though we offer a qualitative explanation, particularly for the hyperbolic Dirac semimetal-to-metal QPT, its field theoretic justification is still lacking, which should motivate future works.
-As a final remark, we note that the global phase diagram of dirty 2D hyperbolic Dirac liquids closely resembles the one for vastly studied three-dimensional Euclidean disordered Dirac and Weyl systems~\cite{disDiracWeyl:1, disDiracWeyl:2, disDiracWeyl:3, disDiracWeyl:4, disDiracWeyl:5, disDiracWeyl:6, disDiracWeyl:7, disDiracWeyl:8, disDiracWeyl:9, disDiracWeyl:10}.
-However, the associated critical exponents are sufficiently distinct (namely, $\beta_a$, $\beta_t$, and $\beta_A$, but not $\alpha_a$ or $\alpha_t$), suggesting that universality classes for the semimetal-to-metal QPT in these two systems are distinct and the spatial curvature plays a critical role in determining the universality classes of the QPTs in the former family of systems.
+We arrive at qualitatively similar results on $\{ 14,3 \}$ hyperbolic lattices with OBC (results not shown explicitly).
+Even though we offer a qualitative explanation, particularly for the hyperbolic Dirac semimetal-to-metal QPT, its field theoretic justification is still lacking, which should motivate future work.
+As a final remark, we note that the global phase diagram of dirty 2D hyperbolic Dirac liquids closely resembles the one for vastly studied three-dimensional (3D) Euclidean disordered Dirac-Weyl systems~\cite{disDiracWeyl:1, disDiracWeyl:2, disDiracWeyl:3, disDiracWeyl:4, disDiracWeyl:5, disDiracWeyl:6, disDiracWeyl:7, disDiracWeyl:8, disDiracWeyl:9, disDiracWeyl:10}.
+However, the associated critical exponents are sufficiently distinct (namely, $\beta_a$, $\beta_t$, and $\beta_A$, but not $\alpha_a$), suggesting that universality classes of the QPTs in these two systems are distinct, with the spatial curvature playing a critical role in the former family of systems.